-The new Brisbane branch at Waterfront Place, 1 Eagle Street with the view overlooking Kangaroo Point.
+The new Sydney branch at Waterfront Place, 1 Eagle Street with the view overlooking Kangaroo Point.
 It’s a great location and right in the CBD.

 2020 – A radio interview with Jonathan about CUF’s (Cashed Up Folk) moving to Byron Bay

 FREE, no-strings-attached legal advice is always hard to come.

 Thats why Johnathan de Vere Tyndall’s Pro Bono Cafes always draw a crowd with dozens turning up for last week’s at Targa Cafe in Byron to sit down with Johnathan and his staff.

 Mr de Vere Tyndall said he and his team always look forward to the Pro Bono Cafe, “it’s real coal face law.”